alantgeo/vicmap2osm/README.md

 - `openstreetmap-carto` currently renders `addr:flats` as a label which would create poor rendering based on how we are planning on populating `addr:flats`.
 This issue is with `openstreetmap-carto` to fix as our tagging matches current practice and the wiki.
 See https://github.com/gravitystorm/openstreetmap-carto/issues/4160.

 ## Prepare Final Import Candidates
+1. Prepare split `addr:unit` / `addr:housenumber` changeset to QA before uploading

+    make dist/unitFromNumber.osc

-After conflation, import candidate .osm files are produced with
+2. After conflation, import candidate .osm files are produced with

     make dist/candidates

-Split into the following candidate categories, then again split into suburb/locality (`admin_level=10`).
+This will split the conflation results into the following import candidate categories, then again split into suburb/locality (`admin_level=10`).

-Prepare unitFromNumber changeset to QA before uploading

-    make dist/unitFromNumber.osc

 ### Candidate Categories
 1. `newAddressesWithoutConflicts` - new addresses from Vicmap where it's unlikely to conflict with existing OSM addresses, can be imported automatically.